A 6 Week On-line Training Programme For Professionals Working With Separating Parents, 2022.

 A summary of attachment theory and how it can help us understand the needs of children and parents going through divorce.

-5. The impact of divorce and conflict on children.
+5. The impact of divorce, conflict and absence on children.

 A consolidation of the research on the impact of divorce on children, focusing particularly on parental conflict and parental absence.